welldias/ether/README.md

 Who developed Ether?

-Ether was developed by Wellington (aka Well).
+Ether was developed by Well Dias.
 It's designed to be somewhat backward-compatible with an earlier rendering engine called AVRIL that was developed by Bernie Roehl.